Welcome! There is a wide variety of ministries at Belvoir Parish – something for everyone we hope. Please come along and join us!

 What should I wear?
 What you wear is entirely up to you.
 You will see people in dresses and suits and you will see people in casual clothes.

 What to expect when you arrive at Belvoir?
-When you enter the church there will be someone to greet you and give you an order of service.
+When you enter the church there will be someone to greet you, offer you a cuppa and give you an order of service.
 The Service Sheet will provide all the information to guide you through the service.
 You can sit anywhere you would like.
 Our services last around 60 minutes.
 After the service you are invited to join us for tea and coffee in the family centre.
 Occasionally there are cake sales and other charity events after the service.

 When do I stand, sit or kneel?
 Generally we stand when we sing, praise, or read the Gospel; we sit during all other Bible readings and during the Sermon; and we sit or kneel to pray.